Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/q/QuEST/README.md

   * Not updated yet as it is not clear if this is being used and as the previous fixes need to be modified as the CMake build process has changed.

+### Version 3.7.0 for cpeGNU 23.09

+  * Patch step for the `CMakeLists.txt` is now done as a preconfig step.

+  * The CPU variant `hybrid-prec2` is a simple version bump from 3.3.0 to 3.7.0

+  * QuEST now supports HIP therefore a new GPU variant is provided (`prec2-rocm`)